stain/s11.no/content/2021/house-rules/citation-style.md

 5. PDF on author/project home page, e.g. [[preprint](http://users.ox.ac.uk/~oerc0033/preprints/research-objects.pdf)]
 6. ResearchGate – only if full text is already uploaded by author!
 7. [Wayback Machine](http://web.archive.org/) archive of PDF previously found on above URLs
+8. Only link to the preprint from the **title** if it is word-for-word equal to the paywalled version and includes the published DOI.
+Otherwise leave title as plain text so readers can choose version.

 Tips:
 * Use <https://unpaywall.org/> and <https://scholar.google.com/> to find preprint versions.